raketman/database-partition-processor/README.md

 ```

-To create partition you need to run command:
+To create partition you need to run command.
+This command create partition definition based options in RaketmanDatePartition.
+Run only one time for each table, that you want partitionated.

 ```
 create partition in manual mode, only one table for one run.